 Remote Design Thinking Workshops: Speed & Cost

-Using these best practices, Remote Design Thinking is typically completed within three weeks of kick-off, and for roughly the same cost as in-person workshops.
+Using these best practices, Remote Design Thinking typically concludes within three weeks of kick-off.
+Further, it is for roughly the same price as in-person workshops.

-While Mindset prefers the face-to-face collaboration and dynamism native in standard Design Thinking workshops, the aforementioned process, tools, and learnings ensure RDTW can be completed without compromising the quality of the deliverables.
-Mindset has earned and enjoys a high-quality reputation with our clients (our Net Promoter Score is 80+), and we will be candid if a Design Thinking scope is not ideal for remote delivery.
+While Mindset prefers the face-to-face collaboration and dynamism native in standard Design Thinking workshops, the aforementioned process, tools, and learnings ensure RDTW can be complete without compromising the quality of the deliverables.
+Mindset has earned and enjoys a high-quality reputation with our clients (our Net Promoter Score is 80+).
+We will be candid if a Design Thinking scope is not ideal for remote delivery.

-With hundreds of enterprise apps delivered through Design Thinking, Mindset can apply the processes and best practices to help you create your next generation of business tools with input from your users throughout the process.
+With hundreds of enterprise apps delivered through Design Thinking, Mindset can apply the processes and best practices to help you create your next generation of business tools.
+Further, this is with input from your users throughout the process.

 Utilizing tools like Mural, Zoom, Invision, and Jira, we create engaging experiences whether we deliver these sessions in-person or remotely.
 To discuss Remote Team Design Thinking for your project or organization, Contact Us.
 Our current lead-time to begin a Design Thinking deliverable is currently running about four weeks out.